kubeshop/testkube/docs/docs/articles/architecture.md

 ## Info

-These diagrams were made with the C4 diagram technique (<https://c4model.com/>).
+These diagrams were made with the [C4 diagram technique](https://c4model.com/).
 They describe the structure of Testkube Core OSS.

 ## Diagrams